 The housing market does indicate the health of the economy but it's only one leading indicator that moves officials at the Bank of Canada (BoC) to adjust interest rate policy.
-Earlier this month, based largely on a lackluster real estate market and depressed prices in energy commodities such as crude oil, BoC officials decided to keep the key policy interest rate at 1.75 percent in hopes of stimulating consumer spending and jump-starting home buying.
+Earlier this month, based largely on a lacklustre real estate market and depressed prices in energy commodities such as crude oil, BoC officials decided to keep the key policy interest rate at 1.75% in hopes of stimulating consumer spending and jump-starting home buying.
 The key policy rate is the rate banks charge each other for overnight loans, and an increase or decrease in that figure causes the cost of borrowing for homes and cars to move up or down accordingly.
 In their March 2019 meeting, fiscal policymakers left rates unchanged, adopting a wait-and-see approach on the heels of five rate hikes since October 2017.

 In an attempt to help would-be homeowners make that initial buy, policymakers have crafted legislation, creating room in the federal budget to subsidize first-time home purchases.
-The Canada Mortgage and Housing Corporation will offer funding up to five percent of the purchase price of an existing home and up to 10 percent of the value of a new home.
+The Canada Mortgage and Housing Corporation will offer funding up to 5% of the purchase price of an existing home and up to 10% of the value of a new home.
 Thus, if the buyer of a new $200,000 property plunks down $10,000 for a down payment, the government will follow suit with a $20,000 contribution of its own.
 The funds must be repaid, and Finance Minister Bill Morneau hopes this program has a positive twofold impact on the real estate market.
 Primarily, the package should help make homes more affordable for younger buyers and secondly, analysts predict that increased demand will boost median home prices.